aosync/how-to-dotfiles/dots/README.md

 ## Installation

-Copy `dots` to a PATH-ed directory
+Symlink `dots` to a PATH-ed directory.

 ## How to use